 I certainly couldn't handle it.
 You might as well say the worst thing about facebook is me.

 On facebook, why would I give someone privacy when I have access to all this information.
 And I don't even need their permission.
 I can watch your private pictures because you made them available.
 It's not that I can find out where you work, where you live, where you eat, everything about you.
-I actually do find out without ever hiring a private detective.
+It's that I actually do find out without ever hiring a private detective.
 It's not what I can do, it's what I do!

 In The Simpsons, when Mr Burns built a casino, he did so to make more money.
 But what made him go crazy was the surveillance system he built around it.
 He was obsessed with knowing every single thing everyone was doing at any time.